-Thuban is a former Pole Star | EarthSky.org
+Thuban is a former Pole Star

 The Northern Hemisphere also has had long stretches without a pole star.
 After the reign of Thuban but before that of Polaris, Kochab in the Little Dipper served as a rather poor pole star in 1100 B.C.
 Kochab was only half again as close to the north celestial pole as it is today.

-Looking into the future, Errai will become the northern pole star around 4000 A,D, and Alderamin will take its turn around 7500 A.D.
+Looking into the future, Errai will become the northern pole star around 4000 A.D., and Alderamin will take its turn around 7500 A.D.

-Why does the identity of the pole star keep changing?
-Earth’s axis maintains a tilt that varies from about 22 degrees to 24 degrees from perpendicular every 41,000 years, with respect to the plane of our orbit around the sun.
+Earth’s axis maintains a tilt that varies from about 22 degrees to 24 degrees from perpendicular every 41,000 years with respect to the plane of our orbit around the sun.
 But, over a period of 26,000 years, Earth’s axis points out at different pole stars, tracing out a slow circle in the heavens.
 Whichever star lies on or near that circle will eventually be a pole star.

-Many compare this motion of Earth – which is called precession or sometimes precession of the equinoxes – to that you sometimes see in a spinning top, which wobbles before it falls.
+Many compare this motion of Earth – which is called precession or sometimes precession of the equinoxes – to that which you sometimes see in a spinning top wobbling before it falls.

-How to see Thuban.
 Thuban is part of the constellation Draco the Dragon.
 Although it’s not a super bright star, it is bright enough to see with relative ease on a dark night.

 Most people star-hop to Thuban from the Big and Little Dippers.
 Draw an imaginary line that connects the stars Pherkad and Mizar.
 You’ll see Thuban, the former North Star, midway between these two guide stars.